freeCodeCamp/freeCodeCamp/guide/english/robotics/index.md

 1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 2. A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.
 3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Laws.
-## Essential things for Robotics.
+## Essential skills for Robotics.

-First, you need to have good amount of patience to ace in Robotics.
+First, you need to have good amount of patience to excel at Robotics.

 1) Start by using an easy programming language that can help you understand how robots work.
 A good place to start is [Lego Mindstorms](https://www.lego.com/en-us/mindstorms) where you can use a basic representation of programming to make your robot do things.
 If you don't want to buy [Lego Mindstorms](https://www.lego.com/en-us/mindstorms), that's okay!
 However, it does help understand the basics of robotics, which will help you better understand the advanced machines you'll work with in the future.
 2) Be good at any one programming language to have a good grip over code.